litespeedtech/lscache_wp/litespeed-cache/readme.txt

 3. Purge the cache to use the updated pages.

 == Changelog ==
+= 1.0.5 =
+* [BETA] Added NextGen Gallery plugin support.
+* Added third party plugin integration.
+* Improved cache tag system.
+* Improved formatting for admin settings pages.
+* Converted bbPress to use the new third party integration system.
+* Converted WooCommerce to use the new third party integration system.
+* If .htaccess is not writable, disable separate mobile view and do not cache cookies/user agents.
+* Cache is now automatically purged when disabled.
+* Fixed a bug where .htaccess was not checked properly when adding common rules.
+* Fixed a bug where multisite setups would be completely purged when one site requested a purge all.

 = 1.0.4 =
 * Added logic to cache commenters.
 * Added htaccess backup to the install script.